jchatel/quickmail-next-docs/campaigns/sending-email-variations-based-on-conditions.md

 By using conditions, you can control which email variation a lead receives when they move to a step in a campaign.

+For example, if you want to stop follow-ups when a lead opens, you can set the follow-up to only send to 0 opens.

 ## What are the Conditions available?

 At the moment, users can add Conditions based on: